borromeanrings/borromeanrings.github.io/about.markdown

 permalink: /about/
 ---

 Welcome to this blog.
-My name is Sepehr (/Mohammad Mehdi) Kooranifar and I’m an undergraduate student at the university of Tehran majoring in mathematics.
+My name is Sepehr (/Mohammad Mehdi) Kooranifar and currently I’m a master's student at Sharif University of Technology majoring in mathematics.
 I'm interested in geometry and logic.

 This blog is meant to be the realm of my musings --mathematics and other facets of our existence.